thosgood/this-weeks-finds/markdown/101-151/week112.md

 How does the Immirzi parameter affect the physics?
 It \*determines the quantization of area\*.
-You may notice how I keep saying "each spin-j edge of a spin network contributes an area proportional to sqrt(j(j+1)) to any surface it punctures"\... without ever saying what the constant of proportionality is!
+You may notice how I keep saying "each spin-j edge of a spin network contributes an area proportional to sqrt(j(j+1)) to any surface it punctures"... without ever saying what the constant of proportionality is!
 Well, the constant is

 8 π γ